 Pushing into a head yoke is a natural movement for oxen, since they frequently shove with their heads when displaying dominance over other cattle.
 Furthermore, an ox wearing a head yoke can make his own adjustments in the hitching angle by moving his head up or down, giving him an element of control over his load, particularly useful for braking on a grade.

 One concern about the head yoke is the way the weight of the load is distributed.
 With a neck yoke, the soft tissues of the neck and shoulders can provide some padding.
 With a head yoke, particularly one that attaches to the horns, the weight of the load is pulled by the spine, which is tiring to the animal.
 Oxen wearing head yokes must be conditioned for peak strength, or they will wear out quickly and possibly become injured.
 Also, the yoke rests on some of the more tender parts of the skin, so it is essential that it fit properly.
-Remember—every shock will be absorbed by the head and neck of the ox.
+Remember—the head and neck of the ox will absorb every shock.

 Coordinating the movements of the team can be another challenge.
 Head yokes keep the oxen closely connected with minimal side-to-side head motion.
 For best results, the oxen must be similar in size and trained with skill.
 Also note that they cannot protect themselves from flies when yoked.